 Emory is renowned for its dedicated undergrad creative writing program, which draws the very best visiting scholars and writers.
-Students here have the chance to attend intimate question and answer session with award-winning authors, study a range of genres, compete for writing awards and scholarships, and work closely with an adviser to complete a honors project.
+Students here have the chance to attend intimate question-and-answer sessions with award-winning authors, study a range of genres, compete for writing awards and scholarships, and work closely with an adviser to complete an honors project.

 #5: Oberlin College

-A small liberal arts school in Ohio, Oberlin offers very different advantages than the schools above it on this list.
+A small liberal arts school in Ohio, Oberlin offers very different advantages than the schools above do.
 You'll have fewer opportunities to pursue writing in the surrounding city, but the quality of the teachers and the range of courses might make up for that.
-Moreover, it boasts just as impressive alums, including Lena Dunham.
+Moreover, it boasts just as impressive alumni, including actress and writer Lena Dunham.

 #6: Hamilton College

 Hamilton is another small college, located in upstate New York.
-It's known for giving students the freedom pursue their interests and the support to help them explore topics in real depth, in and out of the classroom.
-Hamilton's creative writing program takes full advantage with small classes and lots of opportunities to intern and publish — it also has one of the best writing centers in the country.
+It's known for giving students the freedom to pursue their interests and the support to help them explore topics in real depth, both inside and outside the classroom.
+Hamilton's creative writing program takes full advantage with small classes and lots of opportunities to intern and publish; it also has one of the best writing centers in the country.